 Founded in 1993, the Institute for Divorce Financial Analysts (IDFA) is the premier national organization dedicated to the certification, education, and promotion of the use of financial professionals in the divorce arena.
 Those who take the IDFA training become certified as divorce financial analysts, hence the CDFA designation (Certified Divorce Financial Analysts).

 The professional background required to take the training is either finance-related or law related.
 Many CDFA’s will have former (or current) professional lives as CPA’s or CFP’s.
-For San Diego Family Mediation Center, we have chosen to require all of our mediators to take this training once they are able (you must have a certain number of years in practice before becoming eligible for the training).
+For West Coast Family Mediation Center, we have chosen to require all of our mediators to take this training once they are able (you must have a certain number of years in practice before becoming eligible for the training).
 Regardless to whether our mediators actively practice as a CDFA, as CDFA’s ourselves (myself and my business partner, as owners of the company), we know first-hand how vitally important it is to have this training and education if you plan to help clients through the complex world of divorce finances.
 As your mediator, we cannot wear more than one professional “hat” at a time, but knowing to know when a CDFA should be included in the discussion is something we would not have understood without the education.
 Lucky for us, we now have a fantastic in-house CDFA for all of your financial needs!

 The role of the CDFA is to help the client, and their mediator (and possibly, their consulting lawyer) understand how the financial decisions made today will impact the client’s financial future, based on certain assumptions.